Member Roster

 Johanna has worked both locally and on the state level to increase funding for community based mental health, substance abuse, and dual diagnosis programs and services for youth and adults.
 In addition to her criminal justice reform work, Johanna advocates for underserved community members and families on issues relating to housing, special education, disability and employment, and seeks to increase equity and improve transparency at all government levels.
 Johanna is Chairwoman of the Farm Hill Neighborhood Association in Redwood City and Coordinates the Confirmation Program at Our Lady of Mount Carmel Parish.

-Karin Huber-Levy, Vice-Chair, Membership
+Karin Huber-Levy, Vice-Chair, Administration

 Karin Huber-Levy’s background is in corporate law, with experience working in both in-house and private practice, including acting as General Counsel and Corporate Secretary to a major pharmaceutical corporation.
 She has lived and worked in Canada, the UK, US, and Germany, and has a deep respect and affinity for working with diverse groups and cultures.
 As a volunteer, she has focused on working with students and is committed to supporting access to education and development opportunities for all youth.
 As a Commissioner, Karin is committed to advocating for alternatives to youth incarceration and equitable access to diversion programs.
 Currently, she is working on supporting access to after school and extended learning programs in underserved areas of SMC.